voedger/voedger-docs/concepts/vsql.md

 # VSQL

-Voedger SQL (VSQL) is based on the SQL (Structured Query Language) and used to interact with Voedger database.
+Voedger SQL (VSQL) is based on the traditional SQL (Structured Query Language) and used to interact with the Voedger database.
 Main differences between VSQL and SQL:

-- Alterability
+- **Alterability**: VSQL eliminates the need for the ALTER statement, streamlining schema modifications with automatic, zero downtime updates.
-- Nullability
+- **Nullability**: VSQL tables do not support NULL values, simplifying data handling by avoiding NULL-related operations.
-- Simplified referencing
+- **Simplified referencing**
-- Table inheritance
+- **Table inheritance**
 - **Workspace** concept
 - **Nested Table** concept
 - **Singletone** concept